A-Amyan/AI-guided-resolution-of-security-issues/README.md

      - Post individual comments on the pull request with the security analysis for each impacted Java file.
 - **Issue Comment Command Handling:**
   - **In-Memory Conversation Context:**
-     - Maintains conversation history per repository and issue number to ensure coherent discussions.
+     - Maintains conversation history per repository and issue number to ensure coherent discussions (user's message should start with `@AI_Bot`).
   - **Admin Commands (Restricted to Repository Owner):**
     - `@AI_Bot analyze repo`: Automatically scans the entire repository for Java files, analyzes each for security vulnerabilities, and opens issues with the findings.
     - `@AI_Bot analyze file`: Analyzes a specific file (extracted from the issue or PR body) for security vulnerabilities.